Skip to main content

 Applying all configuration changes with a merge file helps you streamline the process of making changes and maintain greater control over the instance’s configuration.
 Rather than making numerous individual changes from the Terminal, on multiple pages of the Management Portal, or by editing an instance’s CPF manually, you can execute all the changes at once using identical syntax in a merge file.
 By keeping your merge files under version control, you ensure the availability of configuration history and the option of restoring a previous configuration.

-The iris merge command applies a merge file to a running instance.
+The iris merge command, which can be used on both UNIX/Linux and Windows systems, applies a merge file to a running instance.
+For Windows operating systems, it requires OS authentication to execute.
 It is executed as follows:

 iris merge instance [merge-file] [target-CPF]